marizethpb/ETL-Monitoring-Report/README.md

 **The ETL monitoring Report contains the following pages:**

-  1. Dashboard Tour - enables the user to familiarize themselves with the dashboard (Pages, Buttons, and Tooltips) at their own pace.
+  1. Dashboard Tour - enable the users to familiarize themselves with the dashboard (Pages, Buttons, and Tooltips) at their own pace.
   <img width="629" alt="Dashboard Tour" src="https://github.com/marizethpb/ETL-Monitoring-Report/assets/79640443/049085bb-9ce8-40f0-8850-1cca5692ec01">